wala/jsdelta/README.md

   3. It invokes function `checkResult` with four arguments: the `error` code returned from executing `cmd` by the `exec` method [in the Node.js standard library](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback); a string containing the complete standard output of the command; a string containing the complete standard error of the command; and the time (in milliseconds) it took the command to finish.
   4. The (boolean) return value of `checkResult` is returned as the value of the predicate.

-Finally, you can specify the predicate implicitly through command line arguments: invoking JS Delta with arguments
+Finally, you can specify the predicate implicitly through command line arguments: invoking JS Delta

-> --cmd CMD --errmsg ERR file-to-reduce.js
+> jsdelta --cmd CMD --errmsg ERR file-to-reduce.js

 takes `CMD` to be the command to execute; the predicate is deemed to hold if the command outputs an error message (i.e., on stderr) containing string `ERR`.
 To check for a message on either stderr or stdout, use the `--msg` option instead.
 Note that `CMD` is run with the minimized version of the input file as its only argument.
 If your command needs other arguments, you may need to write a wrapper script that invokes it with the right arguments.